Begonia maculata care can be tricky, but it’s worth it! This article shares how to help your polka dot begonia thrive.

 As you might imagine, the this plant needs tons of humidity, which might be hard to accomplish if you’re growing it indoors.
 Most homes do not have enough moisture, so you’ll have to artificially create it.
 Consider keeping your begonia maculata in a bathroom or the kitchen for maximum indoor humidity.

-Otherwise, you can place it near a pebble tray with water, near a humidifier, or near other plants to increase the humidity.
-I also have some of my higher humidity plants in a glass cabinet where I monitor the humidity levels, but polka dot begonias can get pretty large, so that might be an option.
+You can also place it near a pebble tray with water, by a humidifier, or grouped with other plants to increase the humidity.
+I also have some of my higher humidity plants in a glass cabinet where I monitor the humidity levels.
+But polka dot begonias can get pretty large, so that might be an option.

 Polka dot begonia propagation

 If you take cuttings from your plant to increase bushiness, you’re in luck!
 It’s relatively easy to propagate your polka dot begonia.
 Propagation is best done with stem cuttings (also known as rhizomes) during winter when the plant does not bloom.
 Using sharp scissors, cut off one of its bamboo-like stems just below a node.